 Act Now!

-Attend our local School Board Meeting
+Attend a local School Board Meeting

-Click here in support of our Public Policy Priority to advocate for “Equal Access to Quality Public Education for All Students”.
 The School Board Project is based on AAUW’s founding purpose to ‘maintain high standards of education for women’ and is responding to membership concern about nationwide movement to ban books and censor curricula in K-12 schools.

 Become a Two- Minute Activist!